LGBTQIA+ Youth

 Reporting Discrimination and Harassment

-It is HCPSS’ top priority to provide a safe school environment for all students, including transgender and gender nonconforming students.
-Any incident of discrimination, harassment, or violence is given immediate attention, including investigating the incident, taking appropriate corrective action, and providing students and staff with appropriate resources and supports.
+It is the intent of HCPSS to provide a safe school environment to all students, which includes students who identify as part of the LGBTQIA+ community.
+Any incident of discrimination, harassment, or violence will not be tolerated.
+These incidents will be given immediate attention, including investigation of the incident, taking appropriate corrective action, communicating with the students, parents, or others who need to know, and providing students and staff with appropriate resources.

 Resources